Luckin Coffee: 2020–2021: Accounting scandal

-On 2 April 2020, the company announced that an internal investigation found that its chief operating officer, Jian Liu, had fabricated the company's 2019 sales by "around RMB2.2 billion" (US$310 million).
+On 2 April 2020, however, the company announced that an internal investigation found that its chief operating officer, Jian Liu, had fabricated the company's 2019 sales by "around RMB2.2 billion" (US$310 million).
 The next day, the China Securities Regulatory Commission said that it would investigate the company for fraud.
 On 8 April, the U.S. stock market halted trading on all Luckin shares over the fraud probe.
 In the month of April, the company's stock fell by over 80%.
 In mid-April 2020, American investment bank Goldman Sachs announced that it would seize and sell the Luckin stock holdings of the company's chairman, Lu Zhengyao, after he defaulted on a $518 million margin loan.
 The $400 million bond offered just prior to Muddy Waters Research's release of the anonymous report also had imploded by 24 April 2020, with the notes selling as low as for 10 cents on the dollar value of bond.

-On 15 May the company received a delisting notice from NASDAQ.
-After over a month of being halted for trading, the companies stock was able to be traded again on 20 May 2020.
+On 15 May, the company received a delisting notice from NASDAQ.
+After over a month of being halted for trading, the company's stock was able to be traded again on 20 May 2020.
 On 28 May, shares of the company plummeted more than 20% after The Wall Street Journal released a report claiming that firms linked to the company's chairman and controlling shareholder played a central role in its accounting scandal.
 On 29 June 2020, the company suspended trading on NASDAQ and filed for delisting, after the exchange ordered the company to delist.
-Banks including Credit Suisse had won court orders in Cayman Islands on 22 June 2020, and in British Virgin Islands on 9 July 2020, to wind up Lu's controlling entities of Luckin Coffee Inc for liquidation, after Lu's margin loan default.
+Banks including Credit Suisse had won court orders in the Cayman Islands on 22 June 2020, and in the British Virgin Islands on 9 July 2020, to wind up Lu's controlling entities of Luckin Coffee for liquidation, after Lu's margin loan default.
 The company thereby entered into a state of provisional liquidation.
-In September 2020, China's markets regulators fined a group of firms including Luckin Coffee for a combined $8.98 million in relation to Luckin's falsification of financial and operational figures.
-On 16 December 2020, the US SEC settled the accounting fraud case with the company for $180 million.
-The company agreed to the settlement without admitting or denying the SEC allegations which include defrauding investors by materially misstating revenue and expenses, inflating its growth rates and understating its losses.
+In September 2020, China's markets regulators fined a group of firms including Luckin Coffee a combined $8.98 million in relation to Luckin's falsification of financial and operational figures.
+On 16 December 2020, the US SEC settled its accounting fraud case with the company for $180 million.
+The company agreed to the settlement without admitting or denying the SEC allegations which included defrauding investors by materially misstating revenue and expenses, inflating its growth rates, and understating its losses.
 On 5 February 2021, the company filed for Chapter 15 bankruptcy in New York, less than a year after the company said that more than a quarter's worth of business may have been faked.
 By 22 September 2021, the company revealed its plans to restructure.
 On 30 September 2021, Luckin Coffee settled a US class-action lawsuit to resolve investors' claims for $187.5 million.
 In December 2021, Luckin received court approval to restructure a large amount of debt and settle a number of lawsuits over fabricated sales figures.